jrocarlos/jrocarlos/README.md

 ### Hello world!! 👋

 - ⚡ I'm  electrical engineer
-- ⚖️ I’m currently working with metrology, calibration, EMC tests and automate tests
+- ⚖️ I’m currently working with metrology, calibration, EMC tests and test automation of measuring equipment
 - 📚 I’m currently learning about automate tests and data science
 - 💬 You can ask me about testing, calibration and automation of measuring equipment
 - 📫 How to reach me: (https://www.linkedin.com/in/carlos-j%C3%BAnior-799590105/)